ITRN 500 Global Political Economy

 Approach

 This course is a practical introduction to the field of Global Political Economy (GPE) or International Political Economy (IPE).
 We will use the abbreviation GCP.
 It examines the ways that international economics interacts with politics within the global economy with a focus on multiple dimensions of global commerce, including international trade, international finance, and international production with a focus on policy outcomes.
 While there are many approaches to GPE, this course will focus on political economy as informed by international economics and the institutional analysis of international relations.
 These approaches are chosen due to their relevance to the GCP program.
+This section of ITRN/GCP 500 is virtual and asynchronous.
+Our primary meeting place will be Blackboard.

 Learning Objectives